Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress23/09/2023

-Host China ranked second with 887 athletes.
-Following were South Korea with 867, Japan (773), Hong Kong (688), India (655).
-Countries with more than 400 athletes also included Kazakhstan (527), Taiwan (5240, Singapore (431), Indonesia (415), Mongolia (408).
-Vietnam with 337 athletes ranked 14th.
+Host country China ranks second with 887 athletes.
+Following are South Korea with 867, Japan (773), Hong Kong (688), and India (655).
+Countries with over 400 athletes include Kazakhstan (527), Taiwan (5240), Singapore (431), Indonesia (415), and Mongolia (408).
+Vietnam ranks 14th with 337 athletes.

-Five years ago, Thailand sent 829 athletes to the 18th Asian Games, second only to host Indonesia and China.
+Five years ago, Thailand sent 829 athletes to the 18th Asian Games, second only to host nation Indonesia and China.

 Thai badminton prodigy Kunlavut Vitidsarn.
 Photo: AFP